-Vice-Chairman
+Vice-Chairman Non-executive/Independent Director

-Nominating Committee (Member) Remuneration Committee (Member)
+Date of last election: 27 April 2023 Board Committee: Nominating Committee (Member) Remuneration Committee (Member)

 Mr Lam Sing Chung was appointed as a Director and Vice-Chairman of the Board of Directors of the Company on 11 October 2003.
 He assumed the position of Chairman with effect from 1 May 2021.